-A wise winemaker/photographer friend given to platitudes offered up the following: Like a perfectly focused photograph, a flawless wine can only offer to tantalize the senses, it cannot promise to.
+A wise winemaker/photographer friend given to platitudes offered up the following: A perfectly focused photograph and a flawless wine are of no interest to me without more.
 Buried in there somewhere is the concession that an in-focus photograph and a flawless wine require some technical proficiency to execute but without more may fail to excite.
 Also implicit in the statement is a plea for tolerance and the fearlessness to value imperfection.
-The Japanese concept of wabi-sabi comes to mind and with it a question—Will the Buddhist monk with an oenology degree find the volatile acidity in a natural wine as meditative as he does the crack in an heirloom piece of porcelain?
+The Japanese concept of wabi-sabi comes to mind and with it a question: will the Buddhist monk with an oenology degree find the volatile acidity in a natural wine as meditative as he does the crack in an heirloom piece of porcelain?
 I can only guess.

 My own encounters with the imperfect and the uncharitable occurred during my early days as a wine merchant.
 Many of those were spent entertaining students from the nearby oenology program at UC Davis with a series of wine tastings and discussions.
 For very little out of pocket the curious critics among them could sniff and swirl Syrahs from Rostaing, Gentaz-Dervieux, Clape and Chave one week, and Burgundies from Jayer, Jobard and Coche-Dury the next.
 As highly regarded as these wines are today, they were not then household names and were sitting ducks for critical demolition.
 During the ensuing discussions I learned new words and phrases—brett, aldehydic oxidation, mercaptans, terpenes, phenolic ripeness, rotundone, ethyl acetate—and learned to associate them with certain characteristics in the wines we were tasting.
 I learned, too, that their presence in a wine was liable to ignite passions.
 What I thought made for an interesting grace note was too often dismissed by the acolytes as an inexcusable fault.
 Only then, as the faults accumulated and the discussion deteriorated, was an indictment handed down against the dirty French, their funky cellars, and their negligent inattentiveness.
 Incidentally, all of this was before the wave of tragically flawed Italian wines arrived on our shores to further fan the flames of discord.